Where to Stay in Bali, Indonesia: Best Area & Hotel Travel Guide

 When figuring out where to stay in Bali on a budget, the more north you go, the cheaper the prices will get!
 So keep that in mind.

-Where to Stay in Bali for Surfing
+Where is the Best Area to Stay in Bali for Surfing

 A great and easy way to go surfing while staying in Bali is to participate in a camp!
 Padang Padang Surf Camp is rated one of the highest.
 Located near Uluwatu, this camp offers lessons and activities for anyone with beginning to advanced skills.